lightning/bolts/01-messaging.md

 without negotiation or special coding in clients.
 The "ignore additional data" rule similarly allows for future expansion.

-Implementations may prefer to have message data aligned on an 8 byte boundary (the largest natural alignment requirement of any type here);
+Implementations may prefer to have message data aligned on an 8-byte boundary (the largest natural alignment requirement of any type here);
-however, adding a 6 byte padding after the type field was considered
+however, adding a 6-byte padding after the type field was considered
-wasteful: alignment may be achieved by decrypting the message into a buffer with 6 bytes of pre-padding.
+wasteful: alignment may be achieved by decrypting the message into a buffer with 6-bytes of pre-padding.

 ## Setup Messages

 ### The `init` Message
 Once authentication is complete, the first message reveals the features supported or required by this node, even if this is a reconnection.

 [BOLT #9](09-features.md) specifies lists of global and local features.
-Each feature is generally represented in `globalfeatures` or `localfeatures` by 2 bits.
+Each feature is generally represented in `globalfeatures` or `localfeatures` by 2-bits.
 The least-significant bit is numbered 0, which is _even_, and the next most significant bit is numbered 1, which is _odd_.

 Both fields `globalfeatures` and `localfeatures` MUST be padded to bytes with 0s.